maximpopov11/Novello/README.md

 ## Description
-A library hub app for book recommendations, reviews, shopping, and communication, and collections.
+A library hub app for book recommendations, reviews, shopping, collections, and communication.

 ## Dependencies